 To ensure that the quality of animal feed is maintained by using appropriate storage and transport arrangements.
-The Feed (Hygiene and Enforcement) (Scotland) Regulations 2005 require feed businesses to register with Trading Standards.
+The Feed (Hygiene and Enforcement) (Scotland) Regulations 2005 require feed businesses to register with Food Standards Scotland.

 Remember - Registration is free.

 - Market animal feeds?

 - Transport animal feeds?

 - Sell co-products of the food industry as feeds?

 - Feed food-producing animals?

 - Grow crops to be used as animal feeds?